pretix/pretix-docs/docs/trust/accessibility.md

 ### Scope of testing

-Due to the complex and highly configurable nature of pretix, it is impossible to test all different configurations that pretix may be used in.
+Due to the complex and highly configurable nature of pretix, it is impossible to test all possible configurations.
 Therefore, we performed the test on sample ticket shops and attempted to include as many pretix features and configurations as possible.
-Configurations, plugins or processes not listed here have not been included in our accessibility tests.
+If a configuration, plugin, or process is not listed here, then we did not include it in our accessibility tests.
-Should you require a proof of compliance for your specific ticket shop that uses pretix, you will need to perform your own testing.
+If you require proof of compliance for your individual pretix ticket shop, then you need to perform your own tests.

-The accessibility test included core system functionalities as well as the following plugins:
+The accessibility tests included **all core system functions** as well as the following plugins:

 - Bank transfer
-- Double-Opt-In-Step
+- Double opt-in step
 - Passbook tickets
 - PDF ticket output
 - Newsletter integration (rapidmail used as an example)